I dropped my kids at their half-hour music lesson and said I’d join them inside in about ten minutes — I was going to meditate in my car.

 Learn to Listen to Yourself

 Meditation is not a magic weight-loss solution.
 You must have good nutrition habits, incorporate movement in your life, and get adequate sleep.
-However, meditation can help you learn how to pay attention to your body’s signals of hunger and satiety, which will regulate your eating and help you enjoy the food you consume.
+However, learning to meditate can help you learn how to pay attention to your body’s signals of hunger and satiety, which will regulate your eating and help you enjoy the food you consume.